 Rogue Ohio Bar

-The Rogue Ohio Bar is a classic.
-It is 28mm in diameter, has a sleeve length of 16.4 inches, and features two knurling marks for optimal hand placement.
-It also comes with a lifetime warranty so you only have to buy one.
+The Rogue Ohio Bar is 28mm in diameter, has a sleeve length of 16.4 inches, and features two knurling marks for optimal hand placement.
+It's made of stainless steel, and comes with a lifetime warranty.

 Who Should Buy the Rogue Ohio Bar